peterbraden/node-opencv/README.md

 ## Install

-You'll need OpenCV 2.3.1 installed.
+You'll need OpenCV 2.3.1 or newer installed.

 Then: